onurhancaglan/pong-game/README.md

 # pong-game
 -Without canvas pong game

-You can play the game.js file by copying and pasting the code into console the following site.
+* Copy the codes in the game.js file.
+* Paste into the console of any site with jQuery integration.

 EX: http://corporate.lcwaikiki.com/hakkimizda